Skip to content

 Stores the result of extracting a specific column from a specific document.

-Features: - Stores extracted data in JSON format - Links to source annotations (when available) - Tracks processing status and errors
+Features: - Stores extracted data in JSON format - Links to source annotations (when available) - Tracks processing status and errors - Supports approval workflow for human review - Captures LLM call history for debugging

 Extraction Pipeline